The world's only Free Air CO2 Enrichment experiment in native forest

 EucFACE is designed to predict the effects of rapidly rising atmospheric carbon dioxide on Australia's unique native forests.
 This innovative experiment aims to predict decades in advance the effects of exposure to rising CO2 levels on native forests, animals, soils and grasses.

 EucFACE is a massive experiment that exposes large areas of native Cumberland Plain forest to elevated CO2 at around 550ppm which is what we expect to reach by 2050.
-In 2014, the level of CO2 in the air is around 400ppm.
+The level of CO2 in the air is currently around 400ppm and rising.

 This innovative experiment aims to predict decades in advance the effects of exposure to rising CO2 levels on our unique native forest ecosystems...

 EucFACE consists of six carbon-fibre rings, three that act as controls and three that release CO2 into 25m diameter circular plots.
 The six rings operate as replicates, with the three control rings identical except that they do not release additional CO2.

 Over coming years, the vast quantity of data generated by experiments inside EucFACE will inform science and policy in Australian and internationally as the world moves to adapt to rapidly increasing CO2.

 EucFACE is the result of over two years' of planning and development that would produce insights scalable to real-world ecosystems.

 It would act as a collaborative facility designed with the very best and most rigorous scientific principles that would produce accurate, trusted results.
 The data would be collected and managed according to best practice so that many different scientists could work with the results generated.

 Most of all, it would be designed in such a way that it preserved the natural ecosystem it was designed to measure.